CAVAC Volunteer Opportunities

 CAVAC is an organization dedicated to helping its community – we are truly “people helping people.”
 All our new volunteers receive the appropriate training for their roles.
 Although we do employ paid, professional Paramedics for our core daily service, all other CAVAC members are volunteers.
-Our members get great satisfaction from their many contributions to CAVAC and the Cazenovia-area community.
+Our members get great satisfaction from their many contributions to CAVAC and the Cazenovia area community.

-Volunteer EMTs assist our paid Paramedics as crew members on some shifts, but also may handle Basic Life Support (BLS) calls on their own and serve as backup medical.
-CAVAC occasionally hosts EMT training courses.
-Many volunteers start as drivers and receive EMT training while CAVAC members.
+Volunteer EMTs assist our paid paramedics as crew members on some shifts, but also may handle Basic Life Support (BLS) calls on their own and serve as backup medical.
+Many volunteers start as drivers and receive EMT training while serving as CAVAC members.
 EMTs generally work 6-hour shifts and many also act as drivers in addition to EMT’s.

-If you have limited free time or can’t serve as a crew coordinator, EMT, or driver you can still help!
+If you have limited free time or can’t serve as a crew coordinator or driver or EMT you can still help!
 Members who are not on active duty can help CAVAC thrive by:

 - serving on committees (e.g., public affairs)

 - helping with CAVAC events (e.g., fundraisers)

 - supporting our IT functions, including this web site

 - helping manage building and ambulance maintenance